MUSA-509/homework-4/README.md

 # Homework 4 — Building APIs with Flask

 **This is a group assignment.
-You can choose your group through Google Classroom.**
+You can choose your group through GitHub Classroom.**

 Signup for assignment here: <https://classroom.github.com/g/rLRhBW2J>